-While some other ecommerce stores include a blog with written posts that provides customers with supplementary information that complements their products, the Jeffree Star Cosmetics store’s media section includes Jeffree’s YouTube videos embedded in the store to the same effect.
+While some other Famous Shopify stores include a blog with written posts that provides customers with supplementary information that complements their products, the Jeffree Star Cosmetics store’s media section includes Jeffree’s YouTube videos embedded in the store to the same effect.

 5. Justin Bieber

 Justin Bieber’s Purpose World Tour was one of the biggest musical events of 2016 and 2017.
 To coincide with this tour, Justin set up his Purpose the Stadium Tour online store with Shopify allow fans the opportunity to purchase merch, such as clothing and physical music.